cecil0812/CodingChallenges/SumStrings/README.txt

 Implement: string addNumbers(string a, string b);

-Note that a and b are both positive, real numbers (yes, can including decimal points).
+Note that a and b are both positive, real numbers (yes, including decimal points).
 They can both be arbitrarily long and indeed, are likely to NOT be the same length.

 Examples: